daviscodesbugs/aax-converter/README.md

 This package uses `ffmpeg` for file conversion; ensure that it is installed.

 AAX files need to be decrypted using the activation bytes of the owner of the AAX file; you will need to know your activation bytes.
+[This](https://github.com/inAudible-NG/audible-activator) python script is great.

 ## Installation